Practical-ASP-NET/Tailwind.Extensions.AspNetCore/README.md

 Makes it possible to use the new "Just In Time" builds for Tailwind (Tailwind 3+) with ASP.NET Core.

+Works for Blazor WASM applications that are hosted via an ASP.NET Core app, and Blazor Server applications.

+Note it doesn't currently work with Blazor WASM apps that aren't hosted via ASP.NET Core.

 ## Usage

 Create a new Hosted Blazor WASM, or Blazor Server project.